materialsproject/fireworks/docs/queue_tutorial_pt2.rst

 Conclusion
 ==========

 As we demonstrated, reserving jobs in the queue has several advantages, but also adds the complication that queue failure can hold up a FireWork until you run the ``unreserve`` command to free up broken reservations.
 Is is up to you which mode you prefer for your application.
 However, we suggest that you use only one of the two methods throughout your application.
-In particular, do not use the Simple Queue Launcher if you are defining the ``_queueparams`` parameter in your ``spec``.
+In particular, do not use the Simple Queue Launcher if you are defining the ``_queueadapter`` parameter in your ``spec``.
 Jobs launched from the Simple Queue Launcher will not carry out this override!